Herb.jl: A Unifying Program Synthesis Library: Using and Applying Herb.jl

+This section is intended for users who want to apply \ModelName{} by formulating their own program synthesis problems.

-While current synthesizers often strive for ease of use in their own implementations and straightforward modification of their components, this is often not as easy in practice, as highlighted by the problems in the introduction.
-However, we focus on global ease of use and modularity across the entire \ModelName{} framework.
-To facilitate this modularity, \ModelName{} comprises multiple submodules that allow for straightforward composition of common functionality.
+Reusing current synthesisers is often not easy in practice, as highlighted by the problems in Section~\ref{sec:Motivation}.
+We focus on global ease of use and modularity across the entire \ModelName{} framework.
+To facilitate modularity, \ModelName{} comprises multiple submodules that enable straightforward composition of common functionality.
 We first outline the core components (shown in Figure~\ref{fig:dep_graph}) with an exemplary program synthesis workflow.
-Second, we motivate the design choices crucial to using and extending \ModelName{}.
-Last, we motivate the choice of the Julia programming language.
+Second, we introduce two special modules implemented using \ModelName{} that showcase interoperability: \texttt{Garden.jl}, a collection of synthesisers, and \texttt{HerbBenchmarks.jl}, a collection of program synthesis benchmarks and problems.